Docklands Light Railway: Extension to Stratford International (2011)

-In addition to the three-car station extensions, partly funded from the 2012 Olympics budget, a line was opened from Canning Town to Stratford and Stratford International railway station along the former North London Line of the national railway system, with additional stations.
+In addition to the three-car station extensions, partly funded from the 2012 Olympics budget, a line was opened from Canning Town to Stratford and Stratford International railway station along the former North London line of the national railway system, with additional stations.
 It parallels the London Underground Jubilee line for much of its length.
+The extension to Stratford International, taking over the North London line from Canning Town to Stratford, links the Docklands area with domestic high-speed services on High Speed 1.
+It was an important part of transport improvements for the Olympic and Paralympic Games in 2012, much of which were held on a site adjoining Stratford International.